Diversity hiring and six top tips to get it working for you

 What is diversity hiring?

 Diversity hiring, often inquired as “what is a diversity hire?”, simply describes the processes of recruiting that support diversity in the workplace.
 Diversity hiring is not about increasing workplace diversity for the sake of diversity.
 Hiring for diversity is all about giving every candidate an equal opportunity, regardless of their background.
+It’s about providing equal opportunities and reducing bias related to other personal characteristics, ensuring that factors such as gender, age, religion, sexual orientation, and other personal characteristics do not unfairly influence hiring decisions.
 It’s about identifying and removing any steps in the diversity hiring process in sourcing, screening, and shortlisting candidates that may allow discrimination against candidates and personal characteristics that have nothing to do with their ability to do the job such as gender, age, religion, sexual orientation and so on.

 By removing biases against individuals or groups of candidates, the process of finding the best candidates to be considered for the role can be based on merit and all the qualities identified as essential for the role and the organisation.